scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 `--conn-meter-max-conns` (int):

-Upgrade at most `conn-meter-max-attempts` connections from a given IP per `conn-meter-reset-duration`.
+Upgrade at most `conn-meter-max-conns` connections from a given IP per `conn-meter-reset-duration`.
 If `conn-meter-reset-duration` is 0, incoming connections are not rate-limited.

 `--conn-meter-reset-duration` (duration):

-Upgrade at most `conn-meter-max-attempts` connections from a given IP per `conn-meter-reset-duration`.
+Upgrade at most `conn-meter-max-conns` connections from a given IP per `conn-meter-reset-duration`.
 If `conn-meter-reset-duration` is 0, incoming connections are not rate-limited.

 `--db-dir` (string, file path):